Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Poisoning the cue.
 For instance, if I said, "it's the old, rusty bus" when my dogs had not formed enough positive associations, saying those words could easily become a predictor of bad things and actually increase the arousal, even before they heard the bus.

 - Having a dog focus too much on the food.
 You need to have your dog acknowledge the trigger rather than continuously eating treats and paying no attention to anything happening around him!

 - Going too quickly through the process.
 Changing behavior takes time.

 - Failing from going back a few steps from where you left off in the previous session.

-- Failing from going back a few steps if the dog is having a set back.
+- Failing from going back a few steps if the dog is having a setback.

 - Failure from making random and varied sessions.
 Some dogs get used to a certain routine.
-If you knock the door every few seconds, your dog may learn that treats happen within that interval.
-So to make things work, knock the door and give the treat at random times of the day.
+If you knock on the door every few seconds, your dog may learn that treats happen within that interval.
+So to make things work, knock on the door and give the treat at random times of the day.